signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 [^ham]: "Ham" is a commonly used term for not-spam, not just something we made up.

-* Convert all text in the emails to lowercase and remove the following punctuation: periods, commas, colons, semicolons, exclamation marks, question marks, apostrophes, and quotation marks.
+* Write a Python script to convert all text in the emails to lowercase and remove the following punctuation: periods, commas, colons, semicolons, exclamation marks, question marks, apostrophes, and quotation marks.
 (Simple text pre-processing will improve the performance of our classifier; we'll cover pre-processing in greater depth in a later section.)

 * Load the CSDMC2010 SPAM training data into R, storing the text of each `.eml` file in a string.
 (You may find [`list.files()`](http://www.inside-r.org/r-doc/base/list.files) and [`scan()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/scan.html) useful.)
 Use the entirety of each file, including the HTML tags and email headers.